-The first step in ADF's training programs is the Dedicant’s Program, a year-long program that introduces members to the basics of ADF druidism.
+ADF offers two training systems.
+The Dedicant’s Program is a year-long program that introduces members to the basics of ADF druidism.
 It includes such things as developing meditation skills, recommended readings, consideration of ethical and philosophical issues, etc. It includes: (6)

 Membership is by paying yearly dues (sliding scale $15–$35/year).
 Members may vote at the annual meeting for Board of Directors members and for officers.

 Initiation is not required for membership, but Keltrian Druidism is an initiatory tradition; so full training is only available to those who wish to dedicate themselves on a path towards initiation.